tremor-rs/tremor-www/docs/guides/metrics.md

 :::info
    Connector naming follows a scheme here.
 Generally, something is named `server` if it accepts connections and `client` if it initiates connections.
    While there is a correlation between clients writing and servers reading, this is incidental and not a rule.
-A `client` that connects could very well be reading and not a writing connector.
+A `client` connection could be reading and not a writing connector.
 :::

 Our connector config here is slightly more elaborate.
-In addition to the `URL`, defining the target to write to, we also have a `headers` map that defines the HTTP headers.
+In addition to the `URL`, defining the target to write to, we also have a `headers` map that specifies the HTTP headers.
 This demonstrates nicely that more complex configurations are possible.

 ```troy
 define flow metrics